StrangePan/CSC468-PA3-Administration/README.md

 **Assignment:** Programming Assignment 3
 **Team:** Website Organization and Administration

+## Installation and Configuration

+To use this code during development, you will need to do some initial setup.

+1. Enable Apache URL rewriting module
+2. Enable .htaccess files

+### 1. Enable Apache URL rewriting module

+Apache must be configured to allow URL rewriting in order for this code to work correctly.
+To enable URl rewriting, follow the below steps:

+1. Open your Apache configuration file in a plain text editor.
+(Google it if you don't know where it is.)
+2. Find the line containing the text "LoadModule rewrite_module".
+3. If the line has a "`#`" at the beginning, remove the "`#`" to uncomment the line.
+4. Save the file and restart Apache.

+### 2. Enable .htaccess Files

+Apache must be configured to allow the contents of .htaccess files to override the default Apache configuration.
+This is necessary for our code to execute properly.

+1. Open your Apache configuration file in a plain text editor.
+(Google it if you don't know where it is.)
+2. Find the line containing the text "AllowOverride None".
+If this line does not exist, then .htaccess files may already be enabled.
+If this line is found, then it should exist between opening and closing "`&lt;Directory&gt;`" tags.
+3. Change the line to say "AllowOverride All"
+4. Save the file and restart Apache.

 ## Development Guidelines and Requirements

 The goal of this project is to build a website framework upon which the other